mooneta/mooneta.github.io/_posts/2013-12-24-categories.md

    as though they are still miserable.

 5. “Descartes’ Myth,” Gilbert Ryle

+   Ryle describes the view, following Descartes, that the mind is “a ghost in the machine,” a fundamentally different kind of substance from the body, and the inconveniences that ensue.
+There would be no evidence for the existence of other minds and for how we describe other people’s mental processes.
+He thinks dualism rests on a category mistake that assumes that the mind is an entity similar in sort to physical entities.

 6. “Psychology in Physical Language,” Rudolf Carnap
 7. “Brains and Behavior,” Hilary Putnam
 8. “Is Consciousness a Brain Process?”
 U. T. Place